43 TRANSFER WINDOWS

 (a) in extenuating circumstances and with the consent of The League, such extenuating circumstances to be determined in The League’s absolute discretion; or

 The EFL has secured a separate concession from the Football Association which allows players going out on loan into the non-league on the equivalent basis to a Standard Loan will be permitted to return to play in the EFL Trophy as well as non-first team matches.
-This is reflected in the Rules of the EFL Trophy for the 2018/19 Season.
+This is reflected in the Rules of the EFL Trophy.

 The Club taking a Player on loan is required to contribute towards the wage costs of the player e.g. by way of bonus schedule and/or contribution to weekly wage.
 The parent club cannot pay appearance monies to a Player for making appearances whilst on loan.
 Such arrangements would be considered to be contrary to the principles of Section 10 (association and dual interests).
 However:

 The basic wage for the period of the loan can also be varied by agreement.